LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   blocks/dashboard.py>`_ specifically, but it is also used in most of the other examples.

-  :ref:`A tutorial section <tutorials/getting_started:2.c. the grapher block>` is also dedicated to the Grapher Block.
+  The :ref:`live signal tutorial <tutorial-signal-display>` introduces the Grapher Block with simulated data.

 - :ref:`Image Displayer <crappy_docs/blocks:image displayer>`